|

 Stouffer ChinaI no nothing about this company other than they made beautiful and unique china. | ![]() |

 Syracuse China CompanyWhat began as Empire Pottery, transitioned to Onodaga Pottery Company and then to Syracuse China Company.
 The company has been in business since 1841.
-It is one of the largest producers of commercial (hotel and restaurant) dinnerware (It's parent company is Libbey Inc.) | ![]() |
+It was one of the largest producers of commercial (hotel and restaurant) dinnerware.
+The company closed in 2009. | ![]() |

 Taylor, Smith & TaylorThe Taylor, Smith and Taylor Company began in Chester, West Virginia around 1900.
 The mark of Taylor, Smith and Taylor was discontinued in 1973 when Anchor Hocking bought out the company.
-I only carry a few of the T,S&T patterns but have a fairly good selection of Wheat, Boutonniere and Lazy Daisy. | ![]() |
+I only carry a few of the T,S&T patterns. | ![]() |

 Technical Porcelain and Chinaware Company (TEPCO)TEPCO was located in El Cerrito, California and was in business from 1922 until the mid l970s.
-They specialized in hotel and restaurant dinnerware. | ![]() |
+They specialized in hotel and restaurant dinnerware.
+TEPCO pottery is very popular today, especially the patterned pieces.
+The dinnerware is very durable. | ![]() |

 The Rocky Mountain Pottery CompanyThe Rocky Mountain Pottery Company was founded in Loveland Colorando in 1952.
 It produces various decorative items of pottery which mostly feature pinecone or wheat motifs. | ![]() |